 I walked by a property recently that looked like the one in this picture.
 We are lucky to live in a nice town, but our house and yard are slightly more humble.
 As I passed, I thought the owners must really know how to build wealth.

 I always enjoyed reading about and studying wealthy people.
 In my younger years, I wondered what they knew that I did not.
 How did they build their wealth?
+Is it multigenerational wealth?
 What are their secrets?
 Are they happy?

 THE MILLIONAIRE NEXT DOOR

 Like most personal finance bloggers, I loved the book The Millionaire Next Door.
 Furthermore, I read it cover to cover more than once in 1998.
 And it explained to me what most millionaires are really like.
 As a result, I learned how they became millionaires.

 At that time, I had great aspirations to become a millionaire myself.
 However, 1998 was 20 years ago.
 And, I have been wondering what has changed.
 Are there more millionaires today?
 In addition, do they build wealth in the same way as they did 20 plus years ago?

 Looking back over my life now, how do the principles in The Millionaire Next Door compare to my current beliefs and experiences.

 To do this lets look at a couple areas to kick things off: